 A classification rule is a set of matching criteria applied to each packet entering the IEEE 802.16 network.
-It consists of some protocol-specific packet matching criteria (destination IP address, for example), a classification rule priority, and a reference to a CID and if applicable, to a Logical Channel ID of an MBS transport connection.
-If a packet matches the specified packet matching criteria, it is then delivered to the SAP for delivery on the connection defined by the CID or on the logical channel, defined by the Logical Channel ID of an MBS transport connection by the multicast CID.
+It consists of some protocol-specific packet matching criteria (destination IP address, for example), a classification rule priority, and a reference to a CIDand if applicable, to a Logical Channel ID of an MBS transport connection.
+If a packet matches the specified packet matching criteria, it is then delivered to the SAP for delivery on the connection defined by the CIDor on the logical channel, defined by the Logical Channel ID of an MBS transport connection by the multicast CID.
 Implementation of each specific classification capability (as, for example, IPv4 based classification) is optional.
 The service flow characteristics of the connection provide the QoS for that packet.

-Several classification rules may each refer to the same service flow.
+Several classification rules may each refer to the same service flow or in the case of an MBS service flow with separate contents identified by MBS Content IDs, to the same MBS content associated with an MBS Content ID.
 The classification rule priority is used for ordering the application of classification rules to packets.
 Explicit ordering is necessary because the patterns used by classification rules may overlap.
 The priority need not be unique, but care shall be taken within a classification rule priority to prevent ambiguity in classification.
 DL classification rules are applied by the BS to packets it is transmitting and UL classification rules are applied at the SS.
 Figure 10 and Figure 11 illustrate the mappings discussed in the previous paragraph based on the scenario when classification is applied to a CID.